 Concept: Everything we describe in a SIMF model is considered a concept.
 A concept is anything conceived.
 For something to be in a model there must be a conception of it.
 Concepts are inclusive of types, categories, values and individuals.

+Identity: That which makes something differentiated from something else.
+Identity is an abstraction that should not be confused with identifiers, which are symbols, adopted by convention, used to identify a particular thing having identity.